-This Historic Preservation Overlay designation will preserve historic or architecturally worthy structures that represent 1.)
-An association with events that have made a significant contribution to the broad patterns of County history 2.)
-Distinctive characteristics of construction, and 3.)
-An example of a significant and distinguishable entity whose components may lack individual distinction
+This Historic Preservation Overlay designation will preserve historic or architecturally worthy structures that represent:

+- 1. An association with events that have made a significant contribution to the broad patterns of County history; - 2.
+The distinctive characteristics of a type, period or method of construction; - 3.
+High artistic values;